rickylixi/rickylixi.github.io/_posts/2025-10-08-leibniz-quotes.md

 > increase of his perfection."
 >
 > "When God chooses, it is through his knowledge of the best; when man
-> does so, it will be the alternative which has struck him the most."
+> does so, it will be the alternative which has struck him the most.[^24]"
 >
 > "Two hypotheses can be formed, one that nature is always equally
-> perfect, the other that it always increases in perfection.[^24]"
+> perfect, the other that it always increases in perfection.[^25]"
 >
 > "To employ the art of consequences, we need an art of bringing things
 > to mind, another of estimating probabilities and, in addition,